ShwetaInCode/Sales-Return-Investigation-Project/README.md

 **Objectives:**
 - Identify which product categories, sub-categories, specific products, regions, and managers contribute to the sales returns.
 - Devise strategies to minimize these returns.
-- Predict the potential financial impact over the next six months if returns decrease by 50%.
 - Recommend a regional manager for promotion to the position of Head of Sales based on performance data and analysis.

 **Tools and Techniques Used:**